 COUN 6500 - Crisis Intervention in Clinical Mental Health Counseling (1)

 This course is designed to present a comprehensive overview of crisis intervention in clinical mental health counseling.
+An additional fee is associated with this course.

 COUN 6510 - Etiology and Pharmacology of Addictions (1)